invisibleXML/ixml/misc/pragmas.md

   occurrence before, after, or between `alt` elements within a `rule` parallel to occurrence before, after, or between `rule` elements within the `ixml` element.

+  *No.  Make the attribute-grammar example work some other way.*

+* Is `pragma-data` really necessary?

+  *Make it an attribute, and make pragmas cease to nest.*

+* What do we ask for w.r.t. namespaces?

+  *We need a way to declare namespaces that apply to the entire grammar.
+We can use a defined pragma.*

 ## Decisions to be made by the group